biocodellc/archive-ppo-fims/README.md

   * code for configuring biocode fims that use ontologies as references

 # Pre-reasoning
 Pre-reasoning on instance data is based on ontobuilder, in a special project directory.
-The project directory specifies the ontology (pointing to the PPO application ontology), the incoming data sources (based on instance data created from the biocode-fims-configurator), and outgoing data file.
+The configuration file specifies the ontology (pointing to the PPO application ontology), the incoming data sources (based on instance data created from the biocode-fims-configurator), and outgoing data file.

   * The [PPO pre-reasoner] stores the code for pre-reasoning the ontologies.